antoniopantaleo/tl-pokemon-browser/Pokespeare/Sources/Pokespeare/Documentation.docc/Get the sprite of a Pokemon.md

 ## Overview

 Every Pokemon needs to be represented in its best form.
-You can implement your own ``PokemonSpriteLoader`` protocol to get the coolest sprite, or you can use the built-in  ``RemotePokemonSpriteLoader`` which will fetch the sprite from the [PokeAPI](https://pokeapi.co/).
+You can implement your own ``PokemonSpriteLoader`` protocol to get the coolest sprite, or you can use the built-in  ``PokeAPISpriteLoader`` which will fetch the sprite from the [PokeAPI](https://pokeapi.co/).

 ## Topics